-We have been so encouraged by the response to our GoFundMe appeal, the continuing support of those who signed up for the monthly direct debits, the donations we receive into our bank account and the cheques mail from supporters.
+We were so encouraged by the response to our GoFundMe appeal, the continuing support of those who signed up for the monthly direct debits, the donations we receive into our bank account and the cheques mail from supporters.
 All of this has kept our reserves ticking over and hopefully will get us through the worst period of the pandemic.
 Your continued support through these difficult times is deeply appreciated.

 I hope this outline has helped bring you up to date on the evolving situation and how it is impacting on our efforts to support the most vulnerable of children and adults in Lesotho.
 Without your support none of this would be possible